jeremysrand/Apple2GSBuildPipeline/README.md

 Features:
 ---------

 This project was built using a similar approach as the one I created for [8-bit Apple //'s](https://github.com/jeremysrand/Apple2BuildPipeline).
 I used cc65 in the 8-bit tools but this build environment uses the [ORCA languages](https://juiced.gs/store/opus-ii-software/) and [Golden Gate](http://golden-gate.ksherlock.com) from Kelvin Sherlock.
+You can also use [Merlin32](https://www.brutaldeluxe.fr/products/crossdevtools/merlin/) from Brutal Deluxe.
+Note that you still need ORCA and GoldenGate for Merlin targets because of how disk images are created in the build and the ORCA resource compiler is used for Merlin targets.

 Features of this build environment include:

    * Attempts to hide all of the infrastructure which you don't need to modify in a make directory.
-   * Supports linking together multiple C and assembly files.
+   * Supports linking together multiple ORCA/C and ORCA/M assembly files.
 To add a new file to the project, just create a new *.c or *.s file in the project directory.
    * Supports a single resource file in your project.
 Any files included in your resource files are detected in the build and if you change the header, the resource file will rebuild automatically.
    * Supports putting your source files in multiple directories.
 Just make sure to add those directories to the SRCDIRS variable in the root Makefile.
 Once you add the source directory to the build, any source files in that directory will automatically be built and linked into your executable.
    * If you change a header file, the right source files will rebuild automatically.
 Header file dependencies are generated during the build.